weaviate/weaviate/README.md

 ### Speed

 Weaviate is fast.
-The core engine can run a 10-NN nearest neighbor search on millions of objects in single-digit milliseconds.
+The core engine can run a 10-NN nearest neighbor search on millions of objects in milliseconds.
 See [benchmarks](https://weaviate.io/developers/weaviate/benchmarks).

 ### Flexibility